Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Auction types

-Furthermore, Clarke's taxation $d_{k}\left(\hat{v}_{-k}\right)$ in \eqref{Eq: Clarke_taxation}, describes the payment of node $k$ which does not depend on $k^{th}$ declaration $c_{k}^{n}$, for STFS slot $n$ and is collected the sum of opponent nodes declared valuations for the mechanism's selection.
-Notoriously the first summation in the payment rule \eqref{Eq: Grove_mechanism_2} in VCG auction is charged via Clarke's taxation, and the second sum implies the total valuation of all IoT devices except the node $k$ for the mechanism's choice.
-As a result, each IoT device affords the payment itself called social cost which aggregates the impact of the self-participation to opponent nodes in the resource allocation auction progress.
-Consequently, if a particular node $k$ does not involve changing the resource allocation mechanism's choice $c_{\mathcal{K}}^\mathcal{N} \left(v\right) = c_{\mathcal{K}}^\mathcal{N} \left(v_{-k}\right)$, then the two summations in VCG payment rule \eqref{Eq: Grove_mechanism_2} will cancel out and cause to null social cost for node agent $k$'s participation with zero payment.
-In contrast, if node $k$ is to be made to pay a nonzero payment, it should be \textit{pivotal} to the extent that the STFS segment allocation mechanism's choice $c_{\mathcal{K}}^\mathcal{N} \left(v\right)$ deviates from the allocation indicator without node $k$ $i.e.$ $c_{\mathcal{K}}^\mathcal{N} \left(v_{-k}\right)$.
-Hence, the VCG auction-based allocation is referred to as the pivot mechanism: only pivotal IoT devices are compelled to pay.
-Given this circumstance, certain nodes might enhance the efficient resource allocation of their opponents by engaging in allocation iteration.
-Such nodes will be obligated to pay the negative social cost or essentially, will be paid by the mechanism and vice versa.
-For instance, if the specific node $k^{th}$ action is imparted to the fairest resource allocation while maximizing the overall surplus scope of IoT entities, the pricing valuation schema of node $k$ is regulated to a less positive or negative amount describing the importance of the acting role for opponents itself. \footnote{The property in VCG-mechanism is similar to interactions in mSAA as shown in \figurename~\ref{Fig: SAA_node_interaction_both} $(a)$ regarding nodes subsets are voting for diverse STFS blocks (similar in spectrum auctions by the federation of communication commission (FCC), US \cite{Auc_theory_FCC}) and therefore, overall surplus maximization happens while enhancing the individual utilities among IoT entities.} The algorithm \ref{Alg: VCG_mechanism} explains the application of the VCG mechanism to find the social cost and utilities of each IoT entity by considering the assignment procedure as a knapsack problem utilizing the common Hungarian algorithm, \cite{Hungarian_alg}.
+Clarke's taxation \( d_k(\hat{v}_{-k}) \) in \eqref{Eq: Clarke_taxation} defines the payment of node \( k \), independent of its own declaration \( c_k^n \) for the STFS slot \( n \), and is based on the sum of opponent nodes’ declared valuations under the mechanism's choice.
+It appears as the first summation in the payment rule \eqref{Eq: Grove_mechanism_2}, while the second summation reflects the total valuation of all IoT devices except node \( k \) for the mechanism’s actual allocation.
+Thus, each IoT device bears its own social cost, quantifying its participation’s impact on opponents in the allocation process.
+If node \( k \) does not influence the mechanism's allocation, i.e., \( c_{\mathcal{K}}^\mathcal{N}(v) = c_{\mathcal{K}}^\mathcal{N}(v_{-k}) \), then the two summations in VCG payment rule \eqref{Eq: Grove_mechanism_2} cancel out, resulting in zero payment.
+Conversely, a nonzero payment implies node \( k \) is pivotal, meaning its presence alters the mechanism’s choice.
+Hence, the VCG mechanism is termed a pivot mechanism: only pivotal nodes pay.
+In some cases, nodes may improve opponents' allocations by participating, leading to negative social cost i.e., they are compensated by the mechanism and vice versa.
+The algorithm \ref{Alg: VCG_mechanism} explains the application of the VCG mechanism to find the social cost and utilities of each IoT entity by considering the assignment procedure as a knapsack problem utilizing the Hungarian algorithm, \cite{Hungarian_alg}.